anyxel/hack101.info/README.md

 ## Credits

-- This project is inspired by and form of [DevSonket](https://github.com/devsonket/devsonket.github.io).
+- This project is inspired by and fork of [DevSonket](https://github.com/devsonket/devsonket.github.io).
 A big thanks to DevSonket team. ❤️

 ## Sponsors